Support Us

 News Project Updates

-Jo’s been busy with various commissions but has found the time to contribute to the First Foot event, by creating a film about life in the building through the years.
-Based on the true story of a woman from the area, the film works with dreams and memories to create a story about home.
+Jo has been busy with various commissions, but has found the time to contribute to the First Foot event by creating a film that depicts life in the building over the years.
+Based on the true story of a woman from the area, the film interweaves dreams and memories to craft a narrative about home.

-Jo Hodges is a visual artist and filmmaker, with a diverse practice ranging from site specific installations to community led films, animations and artworks.
+Jo Hodges is a visual artist and filmmaker, boasting a diverse practice that spans site-specific installations to community-led films, animations, and artworks.

-She has worked with The Gallery of Modern Art in Glasgow, The National Museum of Scotland and The National Portrait Gallery in London.
+Her collaborations include The Gallery of Modern Art in Glasgow, The National Museum of Scotland, and The National Portrait Gallery in London.

 Skip to content